sgorgun/matrix-linear-combination-task-python/README.md

 ### Exercise 1: Compute a linear combination

-Your task is to implement the following function that returns the linear combination of columns for a given matrix:
+Your task is to implement the following function to return the linear combination of columns for a given matrix:

 ```python
 def linear_combination(matrix: List[List[float]], weights: List[float]) -> List[float]: